jaydenseric/apollo-upload-client/readme.md

 ## Usage

 Once setup, you will be able to use [`File`](https://developer.mozilla.org/en/docs/Web/API/File) objects, [`FileList`](https://developer.mozilla.org/en/docs/Web/API/FileList) objects, or `File` arrays within query or mutation input variables.

+For React Native, any object with the properties `name`, `type` and `uri` within variables will be treated as a file.

 The files upload to a temp directory; the paths and metadata will be available under the variable name in the resolver.
 See the [server usage](https://github.com/jaydenseric/apollo-upload-server#usage).